raziell74/LOUG/README.md

 Changes to your load order of ESL plugins can cause the game to attempt load the wrong data for a FormID and corrupt your save.
 Instead of equipping your fancy modded princess peach axe, you might crash your game instead because the game has the wrong referenced FormID and the id in the save is now pointing to a giant stone archway from a completely unrelated mod.

-## Installation

-In your MO2 installation directory, drop the LOUG files into your /plugins folder.

 ## Usage